Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 By adding more chains with 3 boxes one could have more alterations between play and non-play of DD.

-On this website of David Wilson the following position is shown which has just one move for the next player to win.
+On this website by David Wilson the following position is shown which has just one move for the next player to win.

 + + + + | + + +---+ +---+---+---+ | + +---+ +

-The 2nd player can not change the number of dots but the number of DD moves by sacrificing 2 boxes and play the move marked as B which is the only winning move that the 2nd player has in this situation:
+The 2nd player cannot change the number of dots but rather the number of DD moves by sacrificing 2 boxes and playing the move marked as B which is the only winning move that the 2nd player has in this situation:

 + + + + | + + +---+ +---+---+---+ | B + +---+ +